 In our building…

-The Shaker Heights Youth Center counsels, supports, and successfully teachers Shaker Schools’ students in an alternative educational setting.
+The Shaker Heights Youth Center counsels, supports, and successfully teaches Shaker Schools’ students in an alternative educational setting.
 Serving over 180 children and youth in grades K-12, they offer prevention services for suspended and expelled students, leadership and mentoring programs, in-school support to students who are experiencing academic or social problems, and a summer enrichment program for K-4.

 The Elegant Flea Thrift Shop, open Thursdays 10 a.m. to 12 p.m. and Saturdays 11 a.m. to 4 p.m., is a resale shop accessed from the Winslow Road entrance.

 Our Giving Garden, tended by volunteers, provides vegetables to the temporarily homeless older adults at Fairhill’s Senior Guest House , area food banks, neighbors, and the occasional animal.

 Campbell Court, a vital ministry of the church since 1985, provides affordable housing for seniors.
 It is an expression of cooperation with the community, the City of Shaker Heights, and the Department of Housing and Urban Development.

 Since the spring of 2007, we have given a Peace Award to a deserving junior or senior at Shaker Heights High School.
 This scholarship award of $500 is in keeping with HCC’s designation as a “Shalom Congregation” dedicated to teaching, working and witnessing to “peace with justice.”